You are sure to enjoy this incredibly delicious Banana Upside Down Cake. It’s semi-homemade and simple to make, which is the best type of recipe!

 Banana Upside Down Cake Ingredients

-To make this upside down cake, you will need the following ingredients (see the recipe card below for exact amounts):
+To make this banana cake, you will need the following ingredients (see the recipe card below for exact amounts):

 - box yellow cake mix: You can also use a vanilla, spice, or white cake mix for this recipe instead.
 Or, try a homemade yellow cake recipe.